 I have not touched our hall bath since painting it and adding towel hooks the first year we moved in.
 It’s a very small space, but this bathroom from Room for Tuesday is all the inspiration I need.
 I even want to paint the ceiling black!
 Luckily, I have all the materials already to update the flooring and paint, so I’m hoping this can be another quick weekend project.

-Not doing any projects last year, really has me itching to get in there, roll up my sleeves and get started!
+Not doing any DIY last year, really has me itching to get in there, roll up my sleeves, and get started on these projects and goals!
 I’ll be sure to share the process, design, and all the details here and on social media.
-Happy New Year!